 While Yemen’s government controlled the country, members of minority religions could worship in relative freedom.
 However, religious freedom has disappeared since a rebel coalition led by Zaidi Houthis seized control of the country in 2014.
 Amongst other targets, Shia mosques and Christian churches have been attacked by armed groups.

 Saana, Yemen’s capital, is one of the oldest continuously-inhabited cities in the world.
 Yemen was ruled by the Ottomans in the 1500s and again from the mid-nineteenth century.
 The southern city of Aden came under British rule in 1839.

 The ongoing civil war has put additional pressure on the already struggling Yemeni economy.
 The destitute country was dependent on decreasing oil revenues.
 Since the takeover, exports have continued to decline and the rebels have also gathered government funds for their own purposes.
-At least 82% of the population is now in need of humanitarian assistance.
+Over 3 million people have been displaced by the Yemeni conflict since 2015.
+At least 24 million people, 80% of the population, is now in need of humanitarian assistance.

 - Stability in Yemen: for an end to conflict and bloodshed and for freedom for all citizens.

 - Investment and economic success, so that it may overcome its crippling poverty.